trestletech/todotxtpp/README.md

 ## Running the Code

-We host a version that you can use for free at [http://todotxtpp.com](http://todotxtpp.com).
-But if you want to modify the software or run your own copy...
+If you want to modify the software or run your own copy...

 Make sure you've followed the instructions below about registering a Dropbox application.
 You will also need a MongoDB instance -- if it's not running locally on the default ports, you'll need to use the `TODO_MONGO` environment variable to point to it.
 Then clone this repository then from the base directory execute: